iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 How strong is the "weed seed bank" on the site?
 This refers to all the weed seeds that are lying dormant in the soil, ready to germinate if given the chance.
 In your typical urban lot, the weed seed bank is formidable.
-Turfgrass will suppress a lot of weed growth, but all those seeds are biding their time.
+Turfgrass will suppress a lot of weed growth, but all those seeds are still present, biding their time.
 If the turfgrass goes away and nothing else shows up to compete, the weeds will happily take over.

 How quickly and densely will you be growing replacement vegetation?